NHSDigital/eps-cdk-utils/README.md

 - `scripts/` Utilities helpful to developers of this specification
 - `.github/` Contains GitHub workflows that are used for building and deploying from pull requests and releases

+## Releases
+A release of this code happens automatically every Wednesday, but can also be triggered manually by running the release workflow.
+The release workflow does the following
+ - creates a new tagged version
+ - creates a new version of the cdk construct library and publishes it to github
+ - pushes the cdk-utils docker image to dev and all other environments (subject to manual release approval in github actions)

 ## CDK Constructs

 This contains common CDK constructs used in EPS projects.